nuriel77/iri-playbook/docs/post-installation.rst

 1. UDP neighbor peering port
 2. TCP neighbor peering port
-3. TCP API port (this is where a light wallet would connect to or iota peer manageR)
+3. TCP API port (this is where a light wallet would connect to, unless using HAProxy in which case the default port is 14267 TCP)

-You can check if IRI and iota-pm are "listening" on the ports if you run:
+You can check if IRI is "listening" on the ports when you run:

-``lsof -Pni|egrep "iri|iotapm"``.
+``lsof -Pni|grep "iri"``.

 Here is the output you should expect::

   # lsof -Pni|egrep "iri|iotapm"
   java     2297    iri   19u  IPv6  20331      0t0  UDP *:14600
-  java     2297    iri   21u  IPv6  20334      0t0  TCP *:14600 (LISTEN)
+  java     2297    iri   21u  IPv6  20334      0t0  TCP *:15600 (LISTEN)
   java     2297    iri   32u  IPv6  20345      0t0  TCP 127.0.0.1:14265 (LISTEN)

-  node     2359 iotapm   12u  IPv4  21189      0t0  TCP 127.0.0.1:8011 (LISTEN)
+(note that when running IRI dockerized you will see docker and not java as the process name)

 What does this tell us?

-1. ``*:<port number>`` means this port is listening on all interfaces - from the example above we see that IRI is listening on ports TCP and UDP no. 14600
+1. ``*:<port number>`` means this port is listening on all interfaces - from the example above we see that IRI is listening on ports TCP and UDP no. 15600 and 14600 respectively
 2. IRI is listening for API (or wallet connections) on a local interface (not accessible from "outside") no. 14265

-3. Iota-PM is listening on local interface port no. 8011
+To peer with neighbors we need to choose whether to let them connect to TCP 15600 or UDP 14600 port.

-Now we can tell new neighbors to connect to our IP address.
+You can have a mix of TCP and UDP neighbors.
+In some cases, if UDP isn't working well, you can switch to TCP or vice-versa.

 Here's how to check your IP address: